gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 return run_ucs4(self);
 ```

-You write the machine once and the compiler hands you three fast ones.
-For the one-byte case that dominates real
+One source file now produces three machines.
+The one-byte version that handles ASCII performs byte arithmetic and gives
-traffic, every read is plain byte arithmetic that the compiler is free to vectorize.
+the compiler room to vectorize.

-### Scanning text runs, not characters
+### Plain text bypasses the state machine

-A textbook state machine takes one step per character, even through a long paragraph of plain text where every character
+A literal implementation dispatches once per character, even through paragraphs where each byte extends the same text
-does the same dull thing: append me to the current text run.
-That is a `switch`, a few comparisons, and some bookkeeping
-per character, to copy bytes that needed no decisions.
+token.
+That work adds a `switch`, comparisons, and bookkeeping to bytes that require no decision.

-[html5ever](https://github.com/servo/html5ever), the HTML parser in Servo, skips that.
-In the data state, when the
-current character is ordinary text, it scans ahead to the next character that matters and moves the whole run in one
+[html5ever](https://github.com/servo/html5ever), Servo's HTML parser, scans from ordinary text to the next character
-shot. turbohtml copies the approach.
-Only a few characters end a text run: `&` starts an entity, `<` starts a tag, and
+that can change state. turbohtml adopts the same approach. `&` starts an entity, `<` starts a tag, and `\n` updates line
-`\n` needs line-counting.
-Everything else is just text.
-So the data state asks "where is the next of those?" and hands
-over the entire span up to it:
+tracking.
+The data state moves the span before the next stop as one run:

 ```c
 if (ch != '&' && ch != '<' && ch != '\n') {